ishmaelsanchez/givecamp/README.txt

   * Implemented using a custom content type proposal and additional fields

 Volunteer registration
-  * Implemented via core Drupal, administrator approval signups
+  * Implemented via core Drupal, administrator approve signups

 Volunteers can review and self-assign themselves to a project
   * Implemented using entity reference